Murder of Shaariibuugiin Altantuyaa: Sirul Azhar

 Sirul Azhar, the former police commando, who was convicted for the murder of Altantuyaa, revealed during his detention in Australia that he was under orders to kill Altantuyaa and that the real murderers were still free.
 He also mentioned that Najib's aide-de camp Musa Safri and his superior should have been made to testify during the murder trial.
 Sirul's claims have been immediately rubbished by Najib and Inspector General of Police Khalid Abu Bakar.
 The opposition has asked Najib to explain why he was asserting that Sirul's claims were "total rubbish".

-In January 2016, Sirul Azhar denied that Najib Razak involved in the murder case.
+In January 2016, Sirul Azhar denied that Najib Razak was involved in the murder case.
+Upon his release from detention in November 2023, Sirul claimed that his former lawyer paid him around $200,000 to absolve Najib, which the lawyer denied.

 Further revelations

 A lawyer for Chief Inspector Azilah Hadri said the type of explosives used in the murder of Mongolian national Altantuyaa Shaariibuu is not in the stock of federal police headquarters Bukit Aman.
 “Azilah's log record from Bukit Aman shows that he was only issued with a Glock pistol and magazines.
-Hence, there is a question as to how this type of explosive was allegedly used," said lawyer Hazman Ahmad.
 In addition, both Sirul and Azilah are not trained to handle explosives and bombs such as the C4.